Khusrau Shah of Ghazna: Reign

 Khusrau Shah became sultan in 1157.
 Shortly afterwards, Ala al-Din Husayn ran a new campaign.
 Although Minhaj-i-Siraj stated that Ala al-Din Husayn already had captured the Ghaznavid possessions in southeastern Afghanistan, including Zamindawar, according to Bosworth it could be "an anticipation of what actually happened".
 Fakhr-i Mudabbir stated a battle between two armies in which Khusrau Shah was defeated.
 According to O'Neal, Khusrau Shah rebuilt army and moved towards west to capture the western lands of Ghurids, but faced with Ala al-Din army in Herat, he was defeated.
 He was forced to agree with pact that gives the Ghurids mentioned lands.

 Khusrau Shah's reign after war is mostly unknown, but it is known that he died in 1160 and was succeeded by his son Khusrau Malik, the last Ghaznavid Sultan, which was defeated by Ghurids and died sometime after 1184.

 Coinage

 Few remaining Khusrau Shah coins stated Ahmad Sanjar as suzerain, although he died in 1157.
-Probably news of his death didn't reached Ghazni at the time.
+Probably news of his death didn't reach Ghazni at the time.